markmi/acpphint/README.md

 Removals
 - The OverDrive 1000 and the other PowerMac11,2 "bit
   the dust".
-I'll keep some plots around that involve the OverDrive 1000, but possibly not the data files and certainly not the makefile.OverDrive* files.
+I've kept some plots around that involve the OverDrive 1000, with just the matching data files, but not the makefile.OverDrive* files.
+The PowerMac files have all been removed.
-  Similarly for the PowerMac11,2's now that I've no access to working systems of that kind.

-- Most older example data files, makefile.* files, *.gp files, and the like have been removed.
+- Other than the OverDrive 1000 files that I've kept, older example data files, makefile.* files, *.gp files, and the like have been removed.

 ###### [0.1.23] 2020-Aug-03 (start) . . .
 2020-Oct-30 (final)
 Additions